hdelzein/EKalmanFilterTracking/README.md

 The file name is /results/Step_num_three_my_tracking_results.zip and /results/Step_num_three_my_tracking_results.avi and the link below:

 <img src="results/Step_num_three_my_tracking_results.avi"/>

-Lidar by itself as the video shows generated a significant number of false positives
+The  Lidar by itself as the video shows generated a significant number of false positives